 The two vaccine candidates were provided by the Vaccine Research Centre (VRC) at the National Institutes of Health (NIH) and trialled in Kenya and Rwanda.
 The study started in November 2005 and was completed in April 2007.
 Vaccine safety and immunogenicity were the primary and secondary objectives respectively.
-The vaccines tested were: the VRC,
+The vaccines tested were: the VRC, multi-gene, multi-clade, HIV-1 candidate vaccine delivered by a replication-defective recombinant adenoviral vector (Ad5), either alone or in a prime-boost combination with the VRC, multi-clade, HIV-1, DNA plasmid candidate.

 This was a phase I, randomised, double-blind, placebo-controlled trial with 114 healthy volunteers at low risk of HIV infection.
 Safety and tolerability were assessed by monitoring study participants for local and systemic adverse reactions after each injection and 12 months after the first injection.
-Immunogenicity was measured by the proportion of volunteers with HIV-1-specific T-cell responses quantified by IFN- γ ELISPOT assay, the magnitude of responses, the proportion of volunteers with HIV-1-specific antibodies and the proportion of volunteers with an increase of recombinant Ad5 antibodies.
+Immunogenicity was measured by the proportion of volunteers with HIV-1-specific T-cell responses quantified by IFN- $\gamma$ ELISPOT assay, the magnitude of responses, the proportion of volunteers with HIV-1-specific antibodies and the proportion of volunteers with an increase of recombinant Ad5 antibodies.

-Reactogenicity, systemic symptoms and adverse events
+3. Reactogenicity, systemic symptoms and adverse events